Medical Marijuana For Bipolar DepressionGreen Relief Health Admin

 - A chronic or debilitating disease or medical condition that results in a patient being admitted into hospice or receiving palliative care

 You will notice that bipolar depression is not specifically mentioned on this list so then you may think that you can not qualify for medical cannabis.
-However, one aspect of Maryland’s law is key here regarding bipolar depression.
+However, one aspect of Maryland and Delaware’s law is key here regarding bipolar depression.
 The law allows a certifying provider to certify a patient for medical cannabis if the condition is severe, other treatments have been ineffective, and symptoms can be relieved through medical marijuana.
 So, the question is now can someone benefit from medical marijuana.

 Can Medical Marijuana Benefit Bipolar Depression?

 While the research is still relatively new about medical marijuana in general, the results so far are promising regarding medical marijuana’s ability to help with bipolar depression.
 One study found that marijuana use correlated with “significantly reduced ratings of depression, anxiety, and stress.”
 It also found that marijuana high in CBD was best for reducing symptoms of depression.
 This has been studied before, and a possible mechanism has previously been found.
 CBD may act on serotonin receptors in the brain, which are thought to have huge importance regarding depression.
 Specifically, to bipolar disorder, some studies have also had promising results, including a better and enhanced mood.